MWBOO Frequently Asked Questions

-The Minority and Women’s Business Opportunity Office (MWBOO) is committed to assisting businesses with all inquiries related to MBE/WBE certification for new, existing, and MDOT registered companies.
-To render proactive assistance, we provided a FAQ list that may assist with some clarification about our processes before contacting our office.
+The Minority and Women’s Business Opportunity Office (MWBOO) is committed to assisting businesses with all inquiries related to MBE/WBE certification, bids, contract performance and payment.
+To render proactive assistance, we have provided a FAQ list that may assist with some clarification about our processes before contacting our office.
+We respectfully request that you please review this information prior to submitting a question via the online form.

 - How long does it take to process certification for a new or existing business?

-MWBOO is not able to provide a concrete timeframe for completion given the extensive review we conduct for each application submitted.
-Often, the timeframe can range from 30 to 90 business days or longer given the in-depth nature of the review.
-Therefore, please allow some time for processing.
+MWBOO is not able to provide a timeframe for completion given the extensive review we conduct for each application submitted.
+Often, the timeframe can be 90 to 180 business days or longer given the in-depth nature of the review and the need for additional information.
+As a result, please allow some time for processing.

 - I have a MBE/WBE certification with the State of Maryland.
 Can I apply for certification in Baltimore City?

 Yes.
-MDOT certified businesses with a functioning location within the Baltimore City geographical market area are welcome to apply for MBE/WBE certification.
+MDOT certified businesses with an operating office within the Baltimore City geographical market area are welcome to apply for MBE/WBE certification.
 In addition, if all other required documents that are submitted meet sufficiency, MWBOO may be able to approve a MDOT certified business for certification.

 - How can I submit my certification application?